 Breast augmentation is a surgical procedure in which the breasts are enlarged using implants comprised of silicone gel or saline.
 This procedure has been performed safely with very high patient satisfaction for more than 50 years.
-Women considering breast augmentation in the Washington, DC area, including Bethesda, MD, and Arlington, VA, choose our Chevy Chase, MD, practice to enhance small breasts, uneven breasts, or breasts that have become smaller after pregnancy or weight loss.
+The board-certified plastic surgeons at Center for Plastic Surgery perform breast augmentation to help women from Washington, DC; Chevy Chase and Bethesda, MD; Arlington and Fairfax, VA; and beyond enhance small breasts, uneven breasts, or breasts that have become smaller after pregnancy or weight loss.

 What Can I Expect at a Breast Augmentation Consultation?